 It's difficult to predict to what degree someone will recover after a stroke, says Randie M. Black-Schaffer, MD.
 Schaffer is medical director of the Stroke Program at Spaulding Rehabilitation Hospital in Boston.
 "How quickly a patient recovers in the first few weeks," she says, "can give us an indication of...

-Common symptoms of stroke are sudden paralysis or loss of sensation in part of the body (especially on one side), partial loss of vision or double vision, or loss of balance.
+Common symptoms of stroke are sudden paralysis or loss of sensation in part of the body (especially on one side), slurred speech, partial loss of vision or double vision, or loss of balance.
 Loss of bladder and bowel control can also occur.